Article published on 24 July 2017

 Decent Homes needs Decent Spaces was published by The Design Council in 2010 and outlined a 10-point action plan to enhance community spaces within our homes.
-Research showed that investing in high quality spaces is effective for keeping people safe.
-It also evidenced that green spaces closest to where people live brings the most health benefits.
+Research showed that investing in high-quality spaces is effective for keeping people safe.
+It also evidenced that green spaces closest to where people live bring the most health benefits.

-We must therefore never compromise when designing space close to homes to ensure we provide environments where children and families can engage with nature and where children can play freely.
+We must therefore never compromise when designing spaces close to homes to ensure we provide environments where children and families can engage with nature and where children can play freely.